moby/moby/docs/reference/run.md

 with the same logic -- if the original volume was specified with a name it will **not** be removed.

 ## Security configuration
-    --security-opt="label=user:USER"   : Set the label user for the container --security-opt="label=role:ROLE"   : Set the label role for the container --security-opt="label=type:TYPE"   : Set the label type for the container --security-opt="label=level:LEVEL" : Set the label level for the container --security-opt="label=disable"     : Turn off label confinement for the container --security-opt="apparmor=PROFILE"  : Set the apparmor profile to be applied to the container --security-opt="no-new-privileges" : Disable container processes from gaining new privileges --security-opt="seccomp=unconfined": Turn off seccomp confinement for the container --security-opt="seccomp=profile.json: White listed syscalls seccomp Json file to be used as a seccomp filter
+    --security-opt="label=user:USER"     : Set the label user for the container --security-opt="label=role:ROLE"     : Set the label role for the container --security-opt="label=type:TYPE"     : Set the label type for the container --security-opt="label=level:LEVEL"   : Set the label level for the container --security-opt="label=disable"       : Turn off label confinement for the container --security-opt="apparmor=PROFILE"    : Set the apparmor profile to be applied to the container --security-opt="no-new-privileges"   : Disable container processes from gaining new privileges --security-opt="seccomp=unconfined"  : Turn off seccomp confinement for the container --security-opt="seccomp=profile.json": White listed syscalls seccomp Json file to be used as a seccomp filter

 You can override the default labeling scheme for each container by specifying